dotnet/docs-maui/docs/deployment/nativeaot.md

 ## Native AOT diagnostic support on iOS-like platforms

 Native AOT and Mono share a subset of diagnostics and instrumentation capabilities.
-Due to Mono's extensive range of diagnostic tools, it can be beneficial to diagnose and debug issues within Mono instead of Native AOT.
+Due to Mono's range of diagnostic tools, it can be beneficial to diagnose and debug issues within Mono instead of Native AOT.
 Apps that are trim and AOT-compatible shouldn't have behavioral differences, so investigations often apply to both runtimes.

-The following subsections describe diagnostics support with Native AOT on iOS-like platforms.
+The following table shows the diagnostics support with Native AOT on iOS-like platforms:

 | Feature | Fully supported | Partially supported | Not supported |
 | - | - | - | - |